Chern-Simons propagators in AdS$_3$: Applications of parity-odd spin-1 harmonics in AdS

 We find it convenient to work in the Landau gauge where $\xi =0$ and hence the second term drops from the propagator.
 Focusing on the first term in \eqref{abelsol} we find

-where the integral over the parity even harmonics vanishes on considering principle value of the $1/\nu$, since after division by $\nu$, the integrand becomes an odd function of $\nu$ {\footnote{The principle value presciption used here is related to the right boundary condition used to solve our propagator equation \eqref{abelEq}.}}.
-The left over intergral over the parity odd harmonics can be performed explicitly and we get the following bulk-to-bulk propagator for the abelian Chern-Simons theory
+where the integral over the parity even harmonics vanishes on considering principle value of the $1/\nu$, since after division by $\nu$, the integrand becomes an odd function of $\nu$.
+The left over integral over the parity odd harmonics can be performed explicitly and we get the following bulk-to-bulk propagator for the abelian Chern-Simons theory

 Since we have an exact expression here, the bulk-to-boundary propagator is found by taking the limit in which one of the bulk point approaches the boundary.
 This is a finite limit.